the portrait gallery

 1997-2000

 The first Australian woman to medal in weightlifting, Seen won three bronze medals at the 2002 Manchester Commonwealth Games.
 She went onto represent Australia at the 2012 London Olympics, as well as several world championships and more than 30 global competitions.
-In parallel to her sporting career, Seen works in the resource industry as a mining engineer.
+In parallel to her sporting career, Seen is a mining engineer.

 Jude Munro AO